Student Employment

 Advantages of Student Employment

-On campus employment is beneficial because our supervisors understand students are students first.
-The majority of on campus supervisors allow a flexible work schedule to accommodate a student’s academic studies which allow the student to focus on their academic success while obtaining real world experience.
+Student employee supervisors understand students are students first.
+Most supervisors permit a flexible work schedule to accommodate a student’s academic studies which allow the student to focus on their academic success while obtaining real world experience.

 Types of Student Employment